 9. Hike Leader and Sweep:

 A hike leader and a sweep will be designated for each hike.
 Hikers must hike between the leader and the sweep.
 Breaks will be taken as dictated by the needs of the hikers and/or the difficulty of the trail.
-The leader and sweep retain the right to request a hiker sit out or step back from a hike if the hiker is deemed not physically capable or is lacking proper equipment or adequate water or food.
+The leader and sweep retain the right to deny participation because of group size limitation or request a hiker sit out or step back from a hike if the hiker is deemed not physically capable or is lacking proper equipment or adequate water or food.
 Leaders should have a map of the trail and are responsible for the club's hiking equipment.
 Routes should not be changed during the course of the hike unless agreed upon by the group.

 10. Carpooling: